 Students will need to add the course to their OCS worksheet.

 Once you have added a course to your worksheet, it could take several hours before you are enrolled in the course site.
 Course enrollments are processed every two hours.

 When your enrollment is processed, you will be added to the course as a “shopper.”

 3. Finalize and Seal Your Worksheet

 Once you have made your final course selections for the semester, you will need to seal your OCS worksheet.

 Once you have sealed your worksheet, your enrollment in the courses you have chosen will change from “shopper” to “student”.
 For all courses you shopped but decided not to take this semester, you will automatically be un-enrolled.

-1. Click on Courses, then All Courses.
+1. On the main left-side navigation in Canvas, click on Courses, then All Courses.

 2. Here you can see all the courses that you are enrolled in, including your past enrollments for courses taught in Canvas.

 Note: you can favorite a course by clicking on the star, which will make the course appear on your dashboard.